-- Ability to oversee work done by others, and effectively manage personnel. - Have the skills to complete the assigned task(s), using all of the various types of tools and equipment, in a safe manner. - Be able to work independently, with minimal written or verbal instructions and have the experience, knowledge, and abilities to identify and trouble-shoot an issue quickly, identify the best method(s) to address an issue, and correctly complete the identified task. - Have the physical abilities to perform all of the assigned tasks. - Have the ability to work with acids, caustics, cyanide, heavy metals, and various other industrial chemicals. - Be able to follow directions and stated tolerances closely, and being detailed oriented. - Be able to work independently, but also within a team environment. - Be able to read precision measuring instruments and correctly interpret data to properly direct treatment of water. - Fundamental knowledge of boiler, plumbing, and mechanical systems. - Be familiar with Window-based desktop computers, computer accessories, job tracking system (Maximo), and Microsoft Office software.
+- Have the skills to complete the assigned task(s), using all of the various types of tools and equipment, in a safe manner. - Be able to work independently, with minimal written or verbal instructions and have the experience, knowledge, and abilities to identify and trouble-shoot an issue quickly, identify the best method(s) to address an issue, and correctly complete the identified task.

+- Have the ability to work with acids, caustics, cyanide, heavy metals, and various other industrial chemicals. - Be able to follow directions and stated tolerances closely, and being detailed oriented. - Be able to work independently, but also within a team environment. - Be able to read precision measuring instruments and correctly interpret data to properly direct treatment of water. - Fundamental knowledge of boiler, plumbing, and mechanical systems. - Be familiar with Window-based desktop computers, computer accessories, job tracking system (Maximo), and Microsoft Office software.